4GeeksAcademy/react-tutorial-exercises/exercises/02.1-maping-array-objects-to-li/README.md

 const animals = [ { label: 'Horse' }, { label: 'Turtle' }, { label: 'Elephant' }, { label: 'Monkey' } ];
 ```

-## :pencil: Instructions:
+## 📝 Instructions:

 1. Update the code's [.map function](https://medium.com/poka-techblog/simplify-your-javascript-use-map-reduce-and-filter-bd02c593cc2d) to create a new array of `<li>`'s that each of them corresponds one animal from the original array and

 2. Include them all together inside the website.

 ## Expected result: